syncfusion-content/maui-docs/MAUI/Autocomplete/Searching-Filtering.md

 Load the data dynamically at runtime based on typed input.
 This dynamic loading can be done while performing custom filtering using the `CustomFilter` property.

-The `GetMatchingItemsAsync` method of `IAutocompleteFilterBehavior` helps you to perform filtering operations on different threads without blocking the current thread by using `await Task.Run()`.
+The `GetMatchingItemsAsync` method of the `IAutocompleteFilterBehavior` helps you perform filtering operations on different threads without blocking the current thread by using `await Task.Run()`.

-**Step 1:** Create a class that derives from the `IAutocompleteFilterBehavior` interface and add your custom filter logic in `GetMatchingItemsAsync` method to load the run time items based on typed input.
+**Step 1:** Create a class from the `IAutocompleteFilterBehavior` interface and add your custom filter logic to the `GetMatchingItemsAsync` method to load the runtime items based on typed input.

 {% tabs %}
 {% highlight C# %}